top of page

 I have learned and trained alongside people from all walks of life ranging from absolute beginners all the way up to Bonafide master's and consummate professionals.

-My journey has positioned me well to help guide others.
+My journey has positioned me well to help guide others as i have been guided.
 I hope we can become part of each others journey.

 Martial Arts